 The Toyota Template follows the Toyota Production System (TPS).
 Fujio Cho said, “Many good companies have respect for individuals, and practice Kaizen and other TPS tools.
 But what is important is having all of the elements together as a system.
 It must be practiced every day in a very consistent manner–not in spurts–in a concrete way on the shop floor.”

 This system is Toyota’s Just-In-Time system.
-It’s important to understand that the elements of the system were developed to support the pull method.
+It’s important to understand that the elements of their system were developed to support the pull method.
 Ohno began implementing the pull method after his visit to the U.S. in 1956.
-He developed this pull method into a Just-In-Time system which created a manufacturing advantage to the point that, for many years, he wouldn’t allow anything to be recorded about it!
+This was Ohno’s secret weapon.
+He believed that their Just-In-Time system was a manufacturing advantage to the point that, for many years, he wouldn’t allow anything to be recorded about it!

 For this reason, The Toyota Template emphasizes the implementation of a pull system.
 Going forward, over time, this pull system should be developed into a Just-In-Time system.

 Most manufacturing is done in a push system driven by schedules.
 Issues like no synchronization, excessive inventory, poor on-time delivery, lack of visibility, etc. are common.
 When a push system is mapped it should be no surprise that these problems and more show up.
 They’re common to ALL push systems.